benashford/benashford.github.com/_posts/2015-05-24-rust-traits-for-developer-friendly-libraries.md

 and so on.

-Of course having to write five nearly identical lines for very similar functions has a high noise-to-signal ratio, but fortunately Rust has macros, the above then becomes:
+Of course having to write five nearly identical lines for very similar functions has a high noise-to-signal ratio, but fortunately Rust has macros, after defining a couple of macros the above then becomes a one-liner:

 <pre>
 from_exp!((f64, f64, f64, f64), GeoBox, from, GeoBox::Vertices(from.0, from.1, from.2, from.3));
 </pre>

 The code behind this is in the template that the code-generator uses to produce the full implementation of the Query DSL.
 This can be [seen here](https://github.com/benashford/rs-es/blob/master/templates/query.rs.erb#L27).

+There is one final, but quite significant, advantage to the use of these conversion traits; the fact that any application could implement their own.
+It would be quite likely that a hypothetical future application that needs a filter such as `geo_bounding_box` would already have defined something analogous to a `GeoBox`; rather than having to convert between the two at the point where a search happens, the `From<OtherType>` trait could be implemented for `GeoBox` allowing it to be dropped straight in.

 ### Conclusion ###